-The usual dose range for most patient is 300 to 450 mg per day given in two divided doses.
+The usual dose range for most patients is 300 mg to 400 mg per day given in two divided doses.
 Some patients may derive additional benefit at 600 mg per day.
 Dosing should begin at 75 mg two times a day (150 mg/day) and may be increased to 150 mg two times a day (300 mg/day) within 1 week based on efficacy and tolerability.
 Patients who do not experience sufficient benefit with 300 mg/day may be further increased to 225 mg two times a day (450 mg/day).
 If needed, in some patients, based on individual response and tolerability, the dose may be increased to maximum dosage of 600 mg/day after an additional week.